- Our Firm

 Individuals will continue to receive TTD benefits until their doctor says that they are able to return to work, until the employer can make reasonable accommodations for their disability, or until a doctor determines that there has been a permanent disability and a person has reached maximum medical improvement.

-In the event an individual has been permanently partially disabled from the accident, the insurance carrier will schedule an appointment with a medical professional to determine the total level of disability.
+In the event an individual has been permanently partially disabled from the work accident, the insurance company will schedule an appointment with a medical professional to determine the total level of disability.
 The total compensation the individual receives will have to do with their percentage of disability.

 In Las Vegas, individuals can sustain a wide range of workplace injuries.
 This is a vibrant area filled with workers from all types of occupations.
 This includes those who work in hotels and entertainment venues, as well as those who handle construction, janitorial workers, office workers, and more.
 Some of the most common types of injuries that our attorneys help clients with include the following: